Academic Standing, Satisfactory Academic Progress, and Financial Aid

 Bachelor of Arts in Pre-Occupational Therapy Studies to Master of Occupational Therapy (BA/MOT) Program

 Students in the Master of Occupational Therapy, Master of Occupational Therapy Bridge, and Bachelor of Arts in Pre-Occupational Therapy Studies programs must earn grades of “B-” or higher in graduate-level coursework.
-Students earning a grade of “C” or lower must retake the course(s) at their own expense.
 Students must receive a passing grade on Level One Fieldwork and a rating of average or above on the Professional Behavior Rating Scale used in selected classes.
 Students enrolled in these Occupational Therapy programs also are expected to observe policies of the university and clinical affiliates and to follow acceptable ethical rules of professional and personal conduct as outlined by the American Occupational Therapy Association (AOTA) and the Bay Path University Academic Catalog.

 Students who meet these standards are considered to be in good standing.
 Those who fail to meet these standards will be placed on academic warning, financial aid warning, financial aid suspension, or will be dismissed from the University based on the definitions outlined below.